 I met with some people from the region the other day, and they said there are a number of five-megawatt generators that can light up a city in Bahrain, Kuwait and various Gulf locations.
-Why don't we borrow them and get them into lraq?
+Why don't we borrow them and get them into Iraq?
 Can we be helpful?

-Please respond by | 1 26 03
+The second se Please respond by 9/26/03